Get startedSign in

 Define Your Pipeline

-Now that those two resources are in-place, you should be able to define your pipeline:
+Now that those two resources are in-place, you can define your pipeline in bootstrap/cd-demo/pipeline.yaml:

 yaml